jmussman/auth0-show-passkey-enrollment-option/README.md

 This action is designed to look for the opt-in and check to see if the user is not enrolled with passkeys, and if not trigger enrollment during the login process.

+This is one of a series of action examples that may be used as a foundation for building what you need.
+Search GitHub for *jmussman/auth0* to find other examples in the series.

 ## Implementation

 The implementation looks at the user profile for a 'passkeyOptIn' attribute set to true in the user